menpo/menpo/README.md

 Now close this terminal down and open a new one.
 You should see the initial setup of `virtualenvwrapper` happen.

-We make a new virtualenv for pybug
+We make a new virtualenv for menpo

-    mkvirtualenv pybug
+    mkvirtualenv menpo

 and install numpy and cython